8 Best Outdoor BBQ Grill Brands of 2024

 Known for their barrel-style gas and charcoal grills, they offer the best of both worlds.

-Want the smokey taste of a charcoal grill one night but do not want to hassle with the ashes the next, no problem.
+Want the smokey taste of a charcoal grill one night but do not want to hassle with the ashes the next?
+No problem.
 It can do both.

 The Double Play 3 Burner Gas and Charcoal Grill offers a great grilling experience at a decent price point.